Transferring ETL processes to the cloud. Why bother?

 Here’s a quick recap of the tools we apply for data processing and visualization.

-Now off to the hottest part – real-life cases of migrating the ETL and Reporting to the cloud.
+Now off to the hottest part – real-life case of migrating the ETL and Reporting to the cloud.

 Insurance industry is basically sitting on piles of personal data.
 Not to use it would be an unforgivable act in the age of data technologies.
 Thus, one of our biggest teams works on granular reports generation – such as revenue from premiums, expenses for claims, best performing geographies, etc.